nichi1114/local-guide/proposal/proposal.md

    - **Technical Approach:** Use Supabase Auth and support email/password login initially, with optional OAuth providers (e.g., Google) if time allows.

 2. **Add and view points of interest**
-   - **Feature:** Users can add and view points of interest with name, location, description (note), etc.
+   - **Feature:** Users can add and view points of interest with name, category, location, description (note), etc.
-   - **Technical Approach:** Use core components like View, Text, Button, TextInput, etc. to manage POI creation/update. *(Please refer to the attached images for add/update screen design draft.)*
+   - **Technical Approach:** Use core components like View, Text, Button, TextInput, etc. to manage POI creation/update.
+The category can be selected from a dropdown picker, preferably a tag-based picker, or fetched from Google Places if time permits.
+The location can be input as text or selected using the current location feature through Expo Location, or by utilizing a small map picker depending on the time. *(Please refer to the attached images for add/update screen design draft.)*

    ![add/update screen](https://github.com/nichi1114/local-guide/blob/main/proposal/add_update_screen.png?raw=true)
    ![details screen](https://github.com/nichi1114/local-guide/blob/main/proposal/details_screen.png?raw=true)